TheHub3996/DL-HW4/README.md

-# An RNN classifier for the ImdB dataset
+# An RNN classifier for the IMDb dataset